krnese/AzureDeploy/ARM/lab-3.md

 **Scenario**

-Recently, your organization decided to move more of their application and services to Azure.
-The CIO wants you to leverage the native management services in Azure, to ensure a healthy and reliable environment for the business applications.
-It's important that both the management services, and the workloads can be deployed at scale, since your organization is planning to enable several 100 of Azure subscriptions within the next 4 months.
-The CIO does also require that any approved Azure service should be managed automatically when being deployed.
-To get started, you will deploy and configure Azure Log Analytics - which is able to monitor IaaS and PaaS.
-Next, you will create the base templates for new IaaS and PaaS workload, that will automatically connect to Azure Log Analytics during deployment.
+Your CIO has determined that you will use Azure for all your new IaaS deployments.
+He provides you with the following list of requirements:

+* Every VM must be managed, using native Azure management services
+* Both the management services and the workloads, must be deployed in a programmatic fashion
+* Management shouldn't be an afterthough; it's important that every VM is automatically managed as part of the deployment to ensure compliance
+* The different teams that will deploy VM workloads, must be able to select both Windows (Server 2016) and Linux (Ubuntu)
+* Every VM workload must be connected to the same virtual network

 #### Creating a resource manager template for Azure Log Analytisc

-For you to monitor and manage your organization's Azure environments and resources, you will deploy Azure Log Analytics using a Resource Manager template.
+For you to monitor and manage your organization's VM workload, you will deploy Azure Log Analytics using a Resource Manager template.

 Open your preferred JSON editor (Visual Studio or Visual Studio Code), and create a template similar to the example below